Child Safe Scouting

 All Adults in Scouting must hold a current Blue Card.
 If deemed necessary by Scouts Queensland, an additional National Police check may be requested.
 To protect the welfare of Youth Members, Scouts Queensland shall not proceed with an application for Membership of an Adult if there is any doubt concerning suitability.

 Scouts Queensland mandates completion of the National on-demand SP-Child and SP-WHS training curriculum as part of the proficiency training requirements for all Adults and must be completed within the first three months of joining.
-Renewal of this training at three yearly intervals is also required to maintain membership.
+Renewal of this training at two yearly intervals is also required to maintain membership.

 The Scouts Australia SP-Child training module shall be used as the basis for training augmented by Scouts Queensland where required to cover relevant Queensland Legislation.
 Scouts Queensland will develop, disseminate and conduct training for all Adults in Scouting and Parents/Guardians in specific Child Protection processes supporting this Policy.
 This will facilitate the handling of questions, allegations, disclosures and reporting about Child Abuse.